Return to Index

 German researchers reported in 1998 that drinking fluoridated water did not affect bone mineral density and may decrease osteoporosis-related hip fractures in people over age 85.

-According to a study published in 2000 in British Medical Journal, water fluoridation did not appear to increase fracture risk for older women.
+According to a study published in 2000, water fluoridation did not appear to increase fracture risk for older women.
 The 9,704 women were over 65 years old and were followed for an average of seven years during the study.
 The study found that long-term exposure to fluoridated water cut the risk of hip fractures by 31% and the odds of breaking a vertebrae by 27%.

 The Need for More Research